 While perceived comfort and competence in conducting suicide interventions or dealing with suicide events varies considerably, many law enforcement professionals have not had specific suicide prevention training that would be beneficial to the health and safety of fellow employees or suicidal citizens.

-For some, Level 1 QPR training is covered in the first few modules (approximately two hours).
+QPR training is covered in the first few modules (approximately two hours).
 This may be all the training required by the learner's employer, academy or college instructor.
 The only certificate earned in this shorter version of the course is the QPR Gatekeeper for Suicide Prevention Certificate, Law Enforcement Edition.

 The QPR Institute trains and licenses Certified QPR Instructors for those interested in teaching QPR face-to-face.